Dungyichao/PeriodicScheduler_Semaphore/README.md

 </p>
 <br />

 Copy these files (except main.c) into the MDK-ARM folder under your Project folder.
-Configure the <b>Include Paths</b>
+Configure the <b>Include Paths</b>.
+Add the existing file to the project.

 <p align="center">
 <img src="/img/download_copy.gif" height="100%" width="100%">
 </p>

+You will find 1 error after compiling it.
+That is caused by the duplicate SysTick_Handler function defined in both stm32f4xx_it.c and our new copied osKernel.c (for context switching).

+### 5.2 Modify the code <br />